-C. When the Amount of Hours Workers are Assigned Varies, it is Difficult for Workers to Meet Expenses, or Even Budget hourly and non-hourly workers; but for those hourly workers who need more hours, such fluctuations can make it extremely difficult to make ends meet.
+C. When the Amount of Hours Workers are Assigned Varies, It is Difficult for Workers to Meet Expenses, or Even Budget

+Many workers in low-wage jobs experience unstable schedules that vary from week to week or month to month, or periodic reductions in work hours when work is slow.
+For example, 59 percent of retail employees employed by one major retailer reported that either the shifts or the days they worked change each week.
+For early-career adults, hours fluctuate substantially for both hourly and non-hourly workers.
+Such fluctuations can make it extremely difficult to make ends meet.
 And workers in low-wage jobs, primarily women, are more likely to experience schedule variations; for example, the average variation in work hours in a single month is 70 percent for food service workers, 50 percent for retail workers, and 40 percent for janitors and housekeepers.
 Between 20 and 30 percent of low-wage workers experience a reduction in hours or a layoff when work is slow.
 Workers also report being sent home early from their scheduled shifts.